code2blog/language-java/code2blog_lucky_draw/README.md

 code2blog_lucky_draw
 	ld-t1 invoke comments api on youtube
-	ld-t2 populate a playlist with videos from a youtube channel - red gardens for example
+	ld-t2 populate a playlist with videos from a youtube channel - red gardens for example ld-t3 update description of all vidoes on code2blog channel and remove my email id from it

 </pre>